-(d) Rule of Construction.-Nothing in this section may be construed to limit or otherwise affect the responsibility or authority of a pilot in command of an aircraft under section 121.533 of title 14, Code of Federal Regulations, or limit any penalty under section 46504 of title 49, United States Code.
+(d) RULE OF CONSTRUCTION.-Nothing in this section may be construed to limit or otherwise affect the responsibility or authority of a pilot in command of an aircraft under section 121.533 of title 14, Code of Federal Regulations, or limit any penalty under section 46504 of title 49, United States Code.

-(e) INVOLUNTARY DENIED BOARDING COMPENSATION.-Not later than 60 days after the date of enactment of this Act, the Secretary of Transportation shall issue a final rule to revise part 250 of title 14, Code of Federal Regulations, to clarify that-

-(1) there is not a maximum level of compensation an air carrier or foreign air carrier may pay to a passenger who is involuntarily denied boarding as the result of an oversold flight:

-(2) the compensation levels set forth in that part are the minimum levels of compensation an air carrier or foreign air carrier must pay to a passenger who is involuntarily denied boarding as the result of an oversold flight; and

-(3) an air carrier or foreign air carrier must proactively offer to pay compensation to a passenger who is voluntarily or involuntarily denied boarding on an oversold flight, rather than waiting until the passenger requests the compensation. (f) GAO REPORT ON OVERSALES.-

-(1) IN GENERAL.-The Comptroller General of the United States shall review airline policies and practices related to oversales of flights.

-(2) CONSIDERATIONS.-In conducting the review under paragraph (1) the Comptreller Congrel shall evening graph (1), the Comptroller General shall examine-

-(A) the impact on passengers as a result of an oversale, including increasing or decreasing the costs of passenger air transportation;

-(B) economic and operational factors which result in oversales;

-(C) whether, and if so how, the incidence of oversales varies depending on markets;

-(D) potential consequences on the limiting of oversales;

-(E) best practices on how oversale policies can be communicated to passengers at airline check-in desks and airport gates.

-(3) Report.-Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to the appropriate committees of Congress a report on the review under paragraph (2).

-(g) GATE NOTICE OF POLICIES.-The Secretary may provide guidance on how these policies should be communicated at covered air carrier check-in desks and airport gates.
+Transparency Improvements Compensation to Keep Every Ticketholder Safe Act of 2018.
+49 USC 42301 note prec.

+- (e) INVOLUNTARY DENIED BOARDING COMPENSATION.-Not later than 60 days after the date of enactment of this Act, the Secretary of Transportation shall issue a final rule to revise part 250 of title 14, Code of Federal Regulations, to clarify that- - (1) there is not a maximum level of compensation an air carrier or foreign air carrier may pay to a passenger who is involuntarily denied boarding as the result of an oversold flight; - (2) the compensation levels set forth in that part are the minimum levels of compensation an air carrier or foreign air carrier must pay to a passenger who is involuntarily denied boarding as the result of an oversold flight; and - (3) an air carrier or foreign air carrier must proactively offer to pay compensation to a passenger who is voluntarily or involuntarily denied boarding on an oversold flight, rather than waiting until the passenger requests the compensation. (f) GAO REPORT ON OVERSALES.- - (1) IN GENERAL.-The Comptroller General of the United States shall review airline policies and practices related to oversales of flights. - (2) CONSIDERATIONS.-In conducting the review under paragraph (1), the Comptroller General shall examine- - (A) the impact on passengers as a result of an oversale, including increasing or decreasing the costs of passenger air transportation; - (B) economic and operational factors which result in oversales; - (C) whether, and if so how, the incidence of oversales varies depending on markets; - (D) potential consequences on the limiting of oversales; and - (E) best practices on how oversale policies can be communicated to passengers at airline check-in desks and airport gates. - (3) REPORT.-Not later than 1 year after the date of enactment of this Act, the Comptroller General shall submit to the appropriate committees of Congress a report on the review under paragraph (2). - (g) GATE NOTICE OF POLICIES.-The Secretary may provide guidance on how these policies should be communicated at covered air carrier check-in desks and airport gates.